sathik80/GeoApp/README.md

  ## Swagger UI

-Swagger UI has been for this project
+Swagger UI has been enabled for this project

 * http://localhost:8080/swagger-ui.html
 ## Possible Improvements